citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### service/nwm_uds: Various improvements/corrections ([#5382](https://github.com/citra-emu/citra/pull/5382)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-This PR is just a minor fix to multiplayer in the Monster Hunter games, specifically Monster Hunter Generations, Monster Hunter X and Monster Hunter XX.
+This PR is just a minor fix to multiplayer in the Monster Hunter games, specifically Monster Hunter Generations, Monster Hunter X, and Monster Hunter XX.
 These games would suffer from crashes and disconnects when players tried to join a lobby.
 Now, with this fix, you can go out and hunt your favorite monsters with your friends again!

 ### Remove citra-room dependence on core ([#5519](https://github.com/citra-emu/citra/pull/5519)) by [vitor-k](https://github.com/vitor-k)